MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/fix-error-code-5-7-7xx-in-exchange-online.md

 4. [Enable MFA](https://docs.microsoft.com/office365/admin/security-and-compliance/set-up-multi-factor-authentication) for all admins in your Office 365 organization.

-5. Lock down your on-premises servers and verify that they are not compromised.
+5. Lock down your on-premises email servers and verify that they are not compromised.

    > [!TIP]
-   > There are many factors involved here, especially if these are third-party servers.
-Regardless, you will need to be able confirm that all email leaving your servers is legitimate.
+   > There are many factors here, especially if you're using third-party servers.
+Regardless, you'll need to verify that all of your outgoing email is now legitimate.

 6. Call Microsoft Support and ask to get your tenant unblocked to send from unregistered domains again.
-The error code is helpful, but you'll need to prove that your environment is secured and incapable of sending spam.
+The error code is helpful, but you'll need to prove that your environment has been secured and is incapable of sending spam.
 To open a support case, see [Contact support for business products - Admin Help](https://docs.microsoft.com/office365/admin/contact-support-for-business-products).

 ## For more information